ihermandev/format-watcher/README.md

 ![version](https://img.shields.io/badge/format--watcher-v1.0.0-blue)

 The FormatWatcher library provides a simple and easy-to-use way to apply predefined formatting to user input for Android EditText.
-The formatter is separator sensitive which means that if a separator is entered manually, format will not be applied again.
+The formatter is separator sensitive, meaning if a separator is entered manually, the format will not be applied again.
 ## Installation
 To install the library use Gradle: